austral-electronics/Xplorer/README.md

 If the device fails to connect then please see https://rpltd.co/rpiboot for debugging tips.
 Waiting for BCM2835/6/7/2711/2712...
 ```
-- Connect the USB-C cable
+- Hot plug the USB-C cable
 - In Windows, you should hear the USB driver notification sound
 - **rpiboot** should detect Xplorer CM5 and read several files
 ```